CodeForPittsburgh/fishfryform/README.md

 ### Software

 Typically, a simple Flask application like this is paired with a SQL database (usually SQLite or PostgreSQL) that runs next to the web server on the same machine.
-Not this one!
+We have one of those, but it's only used for user authentication and authorization, not for the Fish Fry data.

-Rather than bother with setting that up, all data used for this app is stored on [CARTO](https://carto.com/).
+Rather than bother with setting up a spatial database, all data used for this app is stored on [CARTO](https://carto.com/).
 Why?
-On the backend, CARTO uses a PostGIS-extended PostgreSQL database for geodata storage, and they provide a nice API of their own for interacting with that database.
+On the backend, CARTO uses a PostGIS-extended PostgreSQL database for geodata storage, and they provide a nice API of their own for interacting with that database in a way similar to interacting with one using plain ol' SQL.

 Since only our *model* code contains the logic for talking the database, should we decided to use another geo-platform in the future (say, Mapbox or Esri or something else), this choice is no big deal.